-Below is the first chapter of Fated Queen, which arrives to Amazon and Kindle Unlimited on October 24! 🎉
+Below is the first chapter of Fated Queen, now on Amazon and Kindle Unlimited!

 Check your email for more details and secret price drop info… And if you’re not getting my email updates, now’s your chance!
 You’ll get all kinds of freebies as well as a heads up about secret price drops and new releases.